RAttab/edent/README.md

   issue at some point.

 - There's a few known pieces of syntax that `edent` can't handle.
-These are documented in the [tests/hell.erl](hell.erl) test cases.
+These are documented in the [hell.erl](tests/hell.erl) test cases.
 Hopefully these should be relatively rare in the wild.

+- `edent` is quite slow at the moment and I consider that a bug.